Is drinking coffee good for your health? Or is it bad for you?

 - Pregnancy risks.
-Unborn babies absorb caffeine all too readily, which has been associated with death and low birth weights.
-How much caffeine produces adverse effects is currently being debated, but drinking no more than one cup of coffee a day is a common recommendation.
+Unborn babies absorb caffeine all too readily, leading to death and low birth weights.
+How much caffeine produces adverse effects is currently being debated.
+Drinking no more than one cup of coffee a day is a common recommendation.

 So is coffee good for you?
-Most scientists still hesitate to go that far—but on the other hand most are now willing to concede that, as long as you are not a caffeine-sensitive individual, coffee probably isn’t bad for you.
+Most scientists still hesitate to go that far.
+On the other hand, most are now willing to concede that, as long as you are not a caffeine-sensitive individual, coffee probably isn’t bad for you.
 For most people, there is absolutely no reason not to enjoy a moderate amount (two to four cups) of coffee every day.
 You might even reap some health benefits.

 Some people, however, are sensitive to the effects of caffeine.
 For them, what is typically termed “moderate” coffee consumption will probably produce side effects that are not enjoyable.
 While they do not necessarily have to forego coffee altogether, they may have to experiment to find a lower amount that will not wreak havoc on their nerves and digestive systems.
 These people will probably not be able to reap the full benefit of coffee consumption.

 Whatever your coffee tolerance level is, enjoy it with a snack and follow it up with plenty of water.
-Some of the coffee benefits are maximized with a sweet treat, and the potential for stomach irritation will be minimized, as well.
+Some of the coffee benefits are maximized with a sweet treat.
+The potential for stomach irritation will be minimized, as well.
 The water will help avoid dehydration due to the diuretic effect.

-Finally, if you are really wanting to boost your vitamin, mineral, and antioxidant levels, you probably want to incorporate more fruits and vegetables into your diet rather than relying on coffee to supply your deficit.
+Finally, if you are really wanting to boost your vitamin, mineral, and antioxidant levels, incorporate more fruits and vegetables into your diet rather than relying on coffee to supply your deficit.
 Here’s a challenge—try eating some colors!

 Coffee Warning Label Conflicts With Public Health Guidance